zalando/skipper/readme.md

 # Skipper

 Skipper is an HTTP router that acts as a reverse proxy (with support for flexible route definitions), alters requests, and responses with filters.
-It:
+You can use it out of the box and add your own custom filters and predicates.
+Here's what it does:

 - identifies routes based on the properties of the requests, such as path, method, host and headers
 - routes each request to the configured server endpoint